timlac/reco-back-office/README.md

 For mixed emotions it would be sufficient to:

-- Get rid of all kind of sampling (we simply take all files available)
+- Get rid of all kind of sampling (we simply take all files available) - DONE
-- Add some kind of switch for sampling strategies (e.g. number of samples and number of emotions, if this is turned off just take all files in folder)
+- Add some kind of switch for sampling strategies (e.g. number of samples and number of emotions, if this is turned off just take all files in folder) - DONE

 But I would need:

 - To present the different emotion combinations, this might as well be implemented dynamically to begin with.

 Need to implement some kind of functionality for intro_files, maybe put in a different dir?
-Or in subdir?
+Or in subdir? -DONE USING SUBDIR

+### Reply format:

+The replyTemplates format should encode both the instructions and the replyTemplates format

 ## Available Scripts